-2. The Head of Student Support Services or designee shall appoint an appeal panel that will hear all appeals from formal hearings.
+2. The Head of Student Support Office or designee shall appoint an appeal panel that will hear all appeals from formal hearings.
 Training for the hearing procedures shall be conducted before the implementation of the policy.

-3. The appeal panel shall consist of three (3) members, and shall include at least one (1) faculty, one (1) staff and one (1) student.
+3. The appeal panel shall consist of five (5) members and shall include two (2) faculty (one from the student college and one from another college), one (1) staff, one (1) student and the Provost, serving as the chair of the committee.

-a. members of the Appeal Panel shall be drawn from a pool of faculty, staff and students who have completed the approved hearing training.
+a.
+Members of the Appeal Panel shall be

+drawn from a pool of faculty, staff, and students who have completed the approved hearing training.